Adjuvant Avelumab in Merkel Cell Cancer

 - Must start the study treatment no more than 120 days from the start date of definitive therapy (the date of surgical removal of nodal metastases or the date of initiation of definitive radiation therapy, as applicable)

 - Eastern Co-Operative Group (Eastern Cooperative Oncology Group [ECOG]) performance score of 0 or 1

 - Absolute neutrophil count (ANC) >= 1.5 x 10^9/L

 - Hemoglobin >= 9 g/dL (may have been transfused)

 - Total bilirubin level =< 1.5 x the upper limit of normal (ULN) range

 - Aspartate aminotransferase (AST) and alanine aminotransferase (ALT) levels =< 2.5 x ULN

 - Estimated creatinine clearance >= 30 mL/min according to the Cockcroft-Gault formula or by 24-hour urine collection for creatinine clearance or according to local institutional standard

 - Women of childbearing potential must have a negative serum or urine pregnancy test at screening

-- Both male and female subjects must be willing to use highly effective contraception (that is, methods with a failure rate of less than 1% per year) throughout the study and for at least 30 days after last avelumab treatment administration if the risk of conception exists * (NOTE: Women of childbearing potential and men must agree to use highly effective contraception, as stipulated in national or local guidelines; should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, the treating physician should be informed immediately)
+- Both male and female subjects must be willing to use highly effective contraception (that is, methods with a failure rate of less than 1% per year) throughout the study and for at least 30 days after last avelumab treatment administration if the risk of conception exists * (NOTE: The effects of the study treatment on the developing human fetus are unknown; thus, women of childbearing potential and men must agree to use highly effective contraception, as stipulated in national or local guidelines.
+Should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, the treating physician should be informed immediately)